bloodstiller/bloodstiller.com/content/Walkthroughs/Administrator-box.md

 ### Changing Michaels Password: {#changing-michaels-password}

 -   Our options at the start were to perform a targeted kerberoasting attack, which we performed but could not extract the hash.
 The other option is a shadow credentials attack however we cannot perform this as there is no CA &amp; so now we move onto changing Michaels password.
-Changing a user’s password is typically a last resort in an engagement, as it can disrupt the user's work and may fall outside the approved scope.
+Changing a user's password is typically a last resort in an engagement, as it can disrupt the user's work and may fall outside the approved scope.
 This is why I left this until last

 -   **Lets set the our new password**
     -   `newPass=bl00dst1ll3r!`